tlevine/dada.pink/notes/summer-2014-trip.rst

 * In a shared bed
 * On the banister of a staircase

 I'll need a blanket or radiator.
-I can do without a pillow.

-I'm bringing these things with me, so I don't really need them.
+I'm bringing soap and towel and pillow, so I don't really need them.
+But they also can't hurt!

-* Towel
-* Soap

 I'll be fine with my own laundry supplies, but the following always makes things a bit easier.